ruidosujeira/perf-linter/README.md

 ## Cross-File Intelligence (New)

-- 🔍 **Whole-project analyzer:** indexes exports, memo wrappers, and expected prop signatures for every React component, dramatically reducing false positives.
+- 🔍 **Whole-project analyzer:** indexes exports, memo wrappers, and expected prop signatures (prop kinds such as function vs. object vs. literal) for every React component, dramatically reducing false positives.
 - 🙌 **Context-aware `no-unstable-inline-props`:** automatically relaxes warnings for non-memoized components and aligns diagnostics with the prop’s declared kind.
 - 🛟 **Typed `no-unhandled-promises`:** recognizes Promise-returning helpers imported from other modules instead of relying on name-based heuristics alone.
 - 🧱 **Extensible infrastructure:** rules query shared metadata through `getCrossFileAnalyzer`, enabling future performance heuristics that understand the entire project graph.

+> **🧬 Perf Fiscal is the only ESLint plugin that tracks memo boundaries, prop kinds, and async flows *across files*—delivering smarter, more precise diagnostics than linters confined to a single file.**

 ## Getting Started